heremaps/xyz-documentation/docs/xyz_pro.md

 ## Schema Validation

-Apply a schema validation JSON file to space to ensure that only valid data is uploaded to ab XYZ space.
+Apply a schema validation JSON file to space to ensure that only valid data is uploaded to an XYZ space.

 The schema definition can be in the form of a web address or a local schema JSON file.